Ganon1998/UnityFPS/README.md

 # UnityFPS
-My first 3D project in Unity that's in the battle royale genre.
+My first 3D project in Unity that's in the FPS Zombie genre